When it comes to romantic things to do in Maui for couples, it’s often the small things that spark the biggest flame.

-Then there’s The Ritz-Carlton, Kapalua.
+Then there’s The Ritz-Carlton Maui, Kapalua.
 As far as we’re concerned, you can never go wrong with the Ritz!

-At this gorgeous resort, you’ll be surrounded by 22,000 acres of space (in the Kapalua Resort) that offer six beaches, incredible hiking trails, championship golf and natural sanctuaries.
+At this gorgeous resort, you’ll be surrounded by 22,000 acres of space (in the Kapalua Resort).
+There are six beaches, incredible hiking trails, championship golf courses and natural sanctuaries throughout.

 Feeling romantic is hardly a challenge at this Maui romantic getaway!

-Booking a sunset and stargazing tour (with Maui Stargazing) not only lets you get lost in the beauty of the pristine night sky but also gives you and your love a fascinating guided telescope tour by astronomy experts that takes the cosmos experience to the next level.
+Booking a sunset and stargazing tour (with Maui Stargazing) not only lets you get lost in the beauty of the pristine night sky.

-All it takes is a night like this to put that twinkle in your eye!
+A heavenly night like this is sure to put a twinkle in your eye!

 Nothing says romance more than a romantic dinner on the Hawaiian islands.

-For the freshest seafood and best location, the family-owned Maui institution Mama’s Fish House can’t be beat.
+For the freshest seafood and best location, the family-owned Maui Mama’s Fish House is an institution that can’t be beat.

 Maybe start with grilled octopus or macadamia nut crab cakes.

-And don’t skip dessert – their Kuau Chocolate Pie baked in a caramel cookie crust is out of this world.
+And don’t skip dessert – their chocolate pie, baked in a caramel cookie crust, is out of this world.